 There are currently 27 grid-connected generating plants in operation in the Nigerian Electricity Supply Industry.
-As of August 2015, 20 of the grid-connected generating plants were operating at approximately 30 per cent. of the installed capacity, and two plants operating at less than 10 per cent. of installed capacity.
-Only about 25 per cent. of the total installed capacity is distributed to the end-users.
+As of December 2017, 18 of the grid-connected generating plants were operating at approximately 30 per cent. of the installed capacity, and seven plants operating at less than 10 per cent. of installed capacity.
+Only about 42.4 per cent. of the total installed capacity is distributed to the end-users.

 Demand for electricity in Nigeria substantially exceeds supply.
-A study by a major European engineering firm has estimated that demand will rise from around 33 terawatt hours in 2011 to between 56 and 95 terawatt hours by 2020.
-This will result in an increase in peak load demand from around 5,000 MW in 2011 to between 9,000 MW and 16,000 MW by 2020.
+A study by a major European engineering firm has estimated that demand will rise from around 33 terawatt hours in 2011 to between 56 and 95 terawatt hours by 2025.
+This will result in an increase in peak load demand from around 5,000MW in 2011 to between 10,000MW and 15,000MW by 2020 and 2025, respectively.
 According to the CBN, in 2012 residential consumption accounted for over half the electricity consumed in Nigeria, with approximately 29.9 per cent. going to commercial and street lighting and 21.3 per cent. to industry.
-The NBS reported that the total energy generated in Nigeria during the first six months of 2017 was an average of 3,095 megawatts generated per day, with a daily high of 5,846 megawatts and a daily low of 1,660 megawatts during the same period.
+The NBS reported that the total energy generated in Nigeria during 2017 was an average of 3,595.4 megawatts generated per day, with a daily high of 5,222.3 megawatts and a daily low of 3,869.3 megawatts during the same period.